meron-401n14/lab-10/README.md

   * What are the pros and cons of setting res.cookie?
   * ans: pros: it helps the user a client from re authenticate process every time to use the website
        cons:  Security issue by exposing the login information

+  * What does .isModified do and why do we use it?
+    * Ans: It modifies data and it is used to modify user password by hashing and bcrypt